Santo Daime hymns: Raimundo Irineu Serra - 'Mestre Irineu'

 The first part of Mestre Irineu's hinário, O Cruzeiro, contains hymns up to number 116.
 After an interval of 11 years he received hymns 117 through 129 (or 130 if counting a nameless and unnumbered song between 126 and 127), which are now known as the Cruzeirinho or occasionally as the Hinos Novos.
 After the time of Mestre Irineu it became a more common practice to finish or close an hinario as a complete work, after which a new hinario might be received.
-There are also 2 other hymns which he did not publish and kept for himself, one of them only teached to his closest followers, totalizing 132 hymns in O Cruzeiro Universal.
+There are also 2 other hymns which he did not publish and kept for himself, one of them only taught to his closest followers, totalizing 132 hymns in O Cruzeiro Universal.